seanyoung247/TWCoulsdon/TESTING.md

 ### Python unit tests

 Automated unit tests were created to ensure correct functioning of various components.
-These include the app database models, To perform automated testing, from the project root directory type:
+These include the app database models, views, queries and helper functions.
+To perform automated testing, from the project root directory type:
 `>python3 manage.py test`